When hoardings went up around the pink Elephant statue in 2015, some people feared we were about to lose our much-loved mascot.

 This pub ‘logo’ – a castle on the back of an Elephant – is very similar to the crest of the Worshipful Company of Cutlers.
 This mediaeval trade guild was responsible for swords, knives and other bladed implements, which were often made with ivory handles.
 It seems likely that this symbol is the origin of the pub’s sign, its name and consequently the name of the area.

 It’s unclear what the original connection between the pub and the cutlers company is.
 Perhaps the pub had a cutler on the premises (after a long journey, a traveller might need a knife, sword or razor sharpened).
-Maybe the original landlord had some other connection to the company or maybe he just liked the crest or the name (it’s not, in fact, an uncommon pub name).
+Maybe the original landlord had some other connection to the company or maybe he just liked the crest or the name (in fact, it’s not an uncommon name for a pub).

 When the London County Council altered the Elephant’s street layout as part of its radical post-war redevelopment in the late 1950s, it demolished the Elephant and Castle pub along with the triangular island of land where it stood.
 The Southwark Local History Library and Archive has pictures of the knees-up on its final night in 1959.
 The statue, however, was saved.